Take a moment, and consider joining the League! Have a question about us? E-mail: webmaster@lwvweston.org

 legislators didn't just establish this system.
 Many of those same lawmakers also will be the first in Connecticut to use it."

-Manchester Journel-Enquirer full article here.
+Manchester Journal-Enquirer full article here.

 Not so new now Guide to Voter Registration and Election Procedures (2006);